 HPV infection causes cervical cancer

-Long-lasting (persistent) infection with high-risk types of human papillomavirus (HPV) causes virtually all cervical cancer.
+Long-lasting (persistent) infection with high-risk types of human papillomavirus (HPV) causes virtually all cervical cancers.
+Two high-risk types, HPV 16 and HPV 18, cause 70% of cervical cancers worldwide.

-Some risk factors make it more likely for a person who has a high-risk HPV infection of the cervix to have a persistent infection that leads to severe cervical cell changes that can develop into cervical cancer.
-These risk factors include
+Some risk factors make it more likely for a person who has a high-risk HPV infection of the cervix to develop cervical cancer.
+These risk factors include:

-• Having a weakened immune system: This can lower the body's ability to fight HPV infection and other diseases.
+• Having a weakened immune system.
+This can lower the body's ability to fight an HPV infection.
 HPV infections are more likely to be persistent and progress to cancer in people who are immunocompromised than in people who are not immunocompromised.
 You may be immunocompromised if you:

-• Have HIV infection or another disease that weakens the immune system.
+• have an HIV infection or another disease that weakens your immune system

-• Smoking or breathing in secondhand smoke: Those who either smoke or breathe in secondhand smoke have an increased risk of developing cervical cancer.
-The risk increases the more a person smokes per day and the longer a person has smoked.
+• Smoking or breathing in secondhand smoke.
+People who smoke or breathe in secondhand smoke have an increased risk of developing cervical cancer.
+The risk increases the more a person smokes or is exposed to secondhand smoke.

 Learn about different tools to help you quit smoking and how to use them.

-• Other reproductive factors: Both the use of oral contraceptives (birth control pills) and giving birth to many children have been found to be associated with cervical cancer risk.
+• Reproductive factors.
+Both the use of oral contraceptives (birth control pills) and giving birth to many children are associated with an increased risk of cervical cancer.
 The reasons for these associations are not well understood.

 DES exposure is a rare cause of cervical cancer